-month budget.
+Work on establishing a \$1,000 emergency fund.
+Once you accomplish that, begin to build a savings that will sustain a three-month budget.
 Then, save six months of living expenses.
 It's a lot of work but you're on your way to financial wellness!

-You can work with Evergreen's Financial Counseling Team on your specific financial goals.
+You can work with Evergreen's Financial Team about your specific financial goals.
 Call today and schedule an appointment to meet with one of our specialists.